Overview

 To enable eligible Kansas nonprofits to test innovative ideas to address health and health equity, KHF is providing mini grants of up to $5,000.
 The mini grants will support a range of ideas from different sectors that address the underlying factors causing poor health outcomes and health disparities.

-This opportunity is available year-round and there isn’t an end date for submitting applications.
-Any eligible 501(c)(3) organization, government entity, or church in Kansas–classified as tax-exempt under Section 501(c)(3) of the Internal Revenue Code, and not a “supporting organization” described in Section 509(a)(3), and not a “private foundation” as defined in Section 509(a)–may submit projects.
+Any eligible 501(c)(3) organization, government entity, or church in Kansas classified as tax-exempt under Section 501(c)(3) of the Internal Revenue Code, not a “supporting organization” described in Section 509(a)(3), and not a “private foundation” as defined in Section 509(a), may submit projects.
+Applying organizations must have their independent 501(c)(3).
+Fiscal sponsorships are not permitted with this grant program.
+This is an open opportunity.
+The program will remain available until funds for the year are exhausted.

 Applications will be reviewed monthly, and funding decisions will be made within a 12-week period.
 If your organization receives a mini grant, you will receive an agreement so you can start implementation right away.
 If a project isn’t funded, you are welcome to submit other ideas.